-Thomas Heinbockel, Ph.D., is currently Professor and Director of Graduate Studies in the Department of Anatomy, Howard University College of Medicine, Washington, DC, USA.
+Thomas Heinbockel, Ph.D., is currently Professor and Interim Chair at Department of Anatomy, Howard University College of Medicine, Washington, DC, USA.
 Dr. Heinbockel’s laboratory engages in multidisciplinary research to elucidate organizational principles of neural systems in the brain, specifically the limbic and olfactory system.
 His research has been directed at understanding brain mechanisms of information processing and their relation to neurological and neuropsychiatric disorders.
-Dr. Heinbockel studied biology at the Philipps-University, Marburg, Germany.
-His studies of the brain started during his M.S. thesis work at the Max-Planck-Institute for Behavioral Physiology, Starnberg/Seewiesen, Germany.
-Subsequently, he completed a Ph.D. in Neuroscience at the University of Arizona, Tucson, Arizona, USA.
-After graduating, he held a Research Associate position at the Institute of Physiology, Otto-von-Guericke-University School of Medicine, Magdeburg, Germany.
-Prior to his arrival at Howard University, Dr. Heinbockel held joint research faculty appointments in the Department of Anatomy & Neurobiology and the Department of Physiology at the University of Maryland School of Medicine, Baltimore, Maryland, USA.
+Dr. Heinbockel studied biology at Philipps-University, Marburg, Germany.
+His studies of the brain started during his M.S. thesis work at Max-Planck-Institute for Behavioral Physiology, Starnberg/Seewiesen, Germany.
+Subsequently, he completed a Ph.D. in neuroscience at University of Arizona, Tucson, Arizona, USA.
+After graduating, he held a Research Associate position at Institute of Physiology, Otto-von-Guericke-University School of Medicine, Magdeburg, Germany.
+Prior to his arrival at Howard University, Dr. Heinbockel held joint research faculty appointments at Department of Anatomy & Neurobiology and Department of Physiology at University of Maryland School of Medicine, Baltimore, Maryland, USA.